carlynorama/swift_esp32c6_hello/main/HTTPRevisedTypes/README.md

 - no keypaths
 - no 'any Error'

-Likely caused by dictionary with string as key? https://github.com/swiftlang/swift/issues/75678 https://forums.swift.org/t/what-is-swift-stdlib-getnormdata/73989/3 https://docs.swift.org/embedded/documentation/embedded/strings
+Likely caused by dictionary with string as key?
+No, there is more... https://github.com/swiftlang/swift/issues/75678 https://forums.swift.org/t/what-is-swift-stdlib-getnormdata/73989/3 https://docs.swift.org/embedded/documentation/embedded/strings